Monitoring Tools That Alert Before Your Users Do

 Pros

-- +Fully open-source with a massive community
+- +Fully open-source with a community of 60,000+ GitHub stars

-- +Free self-hosted option available
+- +Free self-hosted option with full functionality available

 Cons

-- -Requires additional tools for data collection and storage
+- -Requires additional tools for data collection and storage (Prometheus, Loki, Tempo)

-- -Less out-of-the-box functionality than all-in-one platforms
+- -Less out-of-the-box functionality than all-in-one platforms like Datadog

 3. New Relic